coffee19850519/single_cell_spatial_image/README.md

    ```
 *	-The folder 'RGB_images' stores generative RGB images from different embedding parameters.
 *	-The folder 'segmentation_map' stores visuals of segmentation results with top5 Moran's I.
-*	-The file 'top5_MI_value.csv' records Moran's I value corresponding to segmentation results with top5 Moran's I.
+*	-The file 'top5_MI_value.csv' records Moran's I value corresponding to the predictions.
 *	-This Demo takes 30-35 mins to generate all results on a machine with a multi-core CPU.

 ### Customize segmentation model
 RESEPT supports fine-tuning our segmentation model by using your own 10x data.
-Organize all 10x data and their labels according to our predefined data schema and download our pre-trained model from [click here for downloading data and model](https://bmbl.bmi.osumc.edu/downloadFiles/data_and_model/data_and_model.zip).
+Organize all 10x data and their labels according to our predefined data schema and download our pre-trained model from [here](https://bmbl.bmi.osumc.edu/downloadFiles/data_and_model/data_and_model.zip) as a training start point.
 The 10x data of each sample should be located in a separate sub-folder under the 'data' folder.
-Specify the downloaded model file path and run the following command line to get the RGB images of your own data and the customized model.
+For demonstration, download the example training data from [here](https://bmbl.bmi.osumc.edu/downloadFiles/data_and_model/data_and_model.zip), and then run the following command line to get the visuals of your own data and the customized model.
 ```
 wget https://bmbl.bmi.osumc.edu/downloadFiles/RESEPT/RESEPT.zip
 unzip RESEPT.zip